Android Mobile SDK

 // This to set animation while EC will be loading.

-// can set your own custom animation by putting value R.anim.<AnimStyle>
+// You can set your own custom animation by putting value R.anim.<AnimStyle>

 .viewFrameAnimation(R.anim.custom_animation)